-You have a choice of 14 sign-out points including our brand new start point Portavadie.
+You have a choice of 14 sign-out points including our newest start point, Portavadie.
 The registers are mostly held by small family-run hotels or Youth Hostels.
 They have all been very supportive of the event over the years so, whilst there is no compulsion to do so, we would encourage Challengers to consider them when booking accommodation or choosing somewhere to eat.
 Several fine start points, Ardrishaig, Glenelg, Plockton and Torridon, have been lightly used in recent years and we would encourage regular Challengers to try them out or consider being one fo he first to use Portavadie.

 A small village at the south end of Loch Shiel.
 A mile or so from the coast where you can dip your toes in the Atlantic at Castle Tioram or the “Singing Sands”.
 It gives access to plenty of Corbetts in Ardgour.
 Loch Linnhe can be crossed by ferry at Corran or Camusnagaul.